-Indicators: Grounds for De etention

-1. In practice, are most asylum seekers detained

-on the territory: Yes No

-at the border: Yes No

-2. Are asylum seekers detained in practice during the Du ıblin procedure?

-Frequ uently Rarely y Never

-3. Are asylum seekers detained during a regular procedu ure in practice?

-Frequ uently Rarel y Never
+Indicators: Grounds for Detention 1.
+In practice, are most asylum seekers detained ⊠ Yes □ No on the territory:at the border: Yes ☐ No ☑ No 2.
+Are asylum seekers detained during a regular procedure in pract Frequently Never 3.
+Are asylum seekers detained during a Dublin procedure in praction Frequently Never

-The detention of an alien who is seeking asylum can take place at any time during the asylum procedure and also after the claim has been rejected at the final instance.
-A person can only be deprived of his or her liberty for a reason set out in law.
+The detention of an alien who is seeking asylum can take place at any time during the asylum procedure and after the claim has been rejected at the final instance.
+A person can only be deprived of their liberty for a reason set out in law.